Significant Environmental Benefit Grants

 About the grants

-Money is paid into the Native Vegetation Fund by people who have cleared native vegetation and need to provide an SEB offset.
-This money is made available through SEB Grants to restore, revegetate or protect native vegetation.
+Money is paid into the Native Vegetation Fund by people who have cleared native vegetation and need to provide an SEB.
+To offset the clearance, NVC use this money to restore and protect native vegetation through SEB grants.

-Some grant funding rounds are for specific restoration activities or specific regions of the state.
-The Applicant Guidelines for each grant round will detail the focus area or activities for that round.
+Some grant rounds are for specific restoration activities or specific regions of the state.
+The Guidelines for each grant round will detail the focus area or activities for that round.

 Some grant funding rounds are for specific restoration activities only.
 For example, if money is paid into the Native Vegetation Fund for clearance of a threatened ecological community, grant applicants may be required to demonstrate that their proposal will benefit that particular community.